-If you believe that something needs to be replaced in your mouth, a prosthodontist is the specialized dentist you want to speak with to take care of your issue.
+If you believe that something needs to be replaced in your mouth, a Board Certified Prosthodontist Brookline is the specialized dentist you want to speak with to take care of your issue.

 What are some prosthodontic treatments?

-There are many ways a prosthodontist may want to address your situation.
+There are many ways a Board Certified Prosthodontist Brookline may want to address your situation.
 Some treatments and procedures include:

 inlays and onlays